-Applicant's Response: This will not negatively affect adjacent properties.
+Applicant's Response: The proposed use will not generate any adverse effects on adjacent or nearby properties.

 Staff analysis: The CUP must be in compliance with Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272.
-Any proposed outdoor lighting and noise standards should remain within code requirments, or a violation will be created.
+Any proposed outdoor lighting and noise standards should remain within code parameters, or a violation will be created.